 - Lavender – Representing an attraction across the gender spectrum

 Pansexual Pride Flag

-This flag was created by an artist called Jasper in 2010 and was first shared with the community on Twitter where it gained traction and has since been the symbol for the Pansexual community.
+Likewise, this flag was created by an artist called Jasper in 2010.
+It was first shared with the community on Twitter where it gained traction.
+It has since been the symbol for the Pansexual community.
 The three-striped flag represents:

 - Blue – an attraction to men

 - Yellow – for people who don’t fit within the gender binary

 For more information on the flag and its creator, head on over to Jasper’s Twitter handle here.

 This flag was designed in 2012 by Samlin, a Tumblr user.
 They commented that they were “greatly saddened by the fact that we don’t have a flag.”
 Polysexual is defined as being attracted to multiple genders but not every single one.
 The flag includes three colours: